Orthospinology is a subspecialty of chiropractic healthcare targeted to the upper cervical spine.

 8. Autism spectrum disorder

-A Doctor of Chiropractic degree is required as a prerequisite.
+A Doctor of Chiropractic degree is a prerequisite to practice orthospinology.

-Once a chiropractor has gone through the necessary education and certification, individual patients can be confident in the effectiveness of the adjustments to their upper cervical spine.
+Once a chiropractor has undergone the necessary education and certification, individual patients can be confident in the effectiveness of the adjustments to their upper cervical spine.

 Orthospinology in the Denver, CO Area

 At Denver Upper Cervical Chiropractic, we have administered countless upper cervical adjustments and witnessed amazing success stories.
-Orthospinology is critical to proper body function and overall health.
+Orthospinology is critical to proper whole-body function and overall wellness.

-Set up your appointment right away.
-We reserve Friday for patients traveling from outside of Denver, CO.
+Set up your appointment right away!
+We reserve Friday for patients traveling from outside Denver, CO.

 New patient?
 Learn what to expect and how to move forward.